 Ways to Explore Getting Involved in Criminal Justice and Support to Prisoners and Those Coming Out of Prison: There are many ways, some with very low, one-time levels of commitment, for you to get involved in supporting Immanuel’s commitment to criminal justice reform and to those affected by incarceration and their families, either on your own or with others.
 See this matrix with links to many different kinds of opportunities.

 Sacred Ground Dialogue Circle

 Sacred Ground offers a safe space to learn and be in dialogue about experiences, feelings, and concerns regarding personal identity, racial history and reconciliation, and justice.
-It has been developed by the national Episcopal Church and “field tested” by seventeen Immanuelites this past Winter and Spring.
-(If you want to talk to some of them or ask them questions, feel free to contact Katherine Smith, Marilynn Wilson, or Nancy Reuschel.)
+It has been developed by the national Episcopal Church and “field tested” by two groups of 22 Immanuelites in 2021 and early 2022.
+(If you want to talk to some of them or ask them questions, feel free to contact Katherine Smith, Marilynn Wilson, Mary Ann Ring, or Nancy Reuschel.)
 Ten small group sessions -- based on intensive reading and film viewing homework -- review chapters of America’s history of race and racism, while weaving in threads of family story, economic class, and political and regional identity.
 More details are available here.

-Action item: Please consider signing up for the upcoming Sacred Ground dialogue circle, which will be biweekly on Monday evenings at 7:30 PM, from September 20 and going through January and facilitated by Chrissie Crosby.
+Action item: Please consider signing up for the upcoming Sacred Ground dialogue circle, which will be weekly from April 24 through June 27 and facilitated by Chrissie Crosby.

 Please contact David Atwood or Kathryn Haskin to sign up.
 Thank you.